PMYA Reserves Separate Quota For Women In Kamyab Jawan Program - UrduPoint

 PMYA Reserves Separate Quota For Women In "Kamyab Jawan Program"

-In bid to empower women, Prime Minister Youth Affairs (PMYA) has planned to reserve separate quota of young women in "Kamyab Jawan Program"

-ISLAMABAD (UrduPoint / Pakistan Point News - 3rd Jul, 2019 ) :In bid to empower women, Prime Minister Youth Affairs (PMYA) has planned to reserve separate quota of young women in "Kamyab Jawan Program".
+ISLAMABAD, Jul 7 (UrduPoint / Pakistan Point News - 7th Jul, 2019 ) :In bid to empower women, Prime Minister Youth Affairs (PMYA) has planned to reserve separate quota of young women in "Kamyab Jawan Program".

 "Women were comprised more than half of the population so there was dire need to uplift them economically to bring them into mainstream of society fabric", an official told APP.